 Under the Tex.
 Fam.
 Code § 51.02, a minor, or child, is someone who is between the ages of ten and 17 years old, or an individual who is 17, but under 18, and who is alleged to have engaged in delinquent conduct or conduct indicating a need for supervision and resulted from acts committed before they turned 17.

 If the juvenile offender has not previously been convicted of a DWI offense, they will also be required to perform community service for 20 to 40 hours.
-If the juvenile offender has previously been convicted of DWI offense, they are required to perform at least 40 hours of community service, but not more than 60 hours.
+If the juvenile offender has previously been convicted of a DWI offense, they are required to perform at least 40 hours of community service, but not more than 60 hours.
 The community service hours are required to be related to education about or prevention of misuse of alcohol.

-Juvenile DWI offenders are also required to complete an alcohol awareness class that has been approved by the Texas Commission on Alcohol and Drug Abuse within 90 days if they have been convicted of a first DWI offense, according to Tex.
+Juvenile / Underage DWI offenders are also required to complete an alcohol awareness class that has been approved by the Texas Commission on Alcohol and Drug Abuse within 90 days if they have been convicted of a first DWI offense, according to Tex.
 Alco.
 Bev.
 Code Ann. § 106.115.
 If they have previously been convicted of a DWI offense, they may be required to attend the alcohol awareness class upon a second or subsequent conviction.
-The court may also require the juvenile’s parents attend the course.
+The court may also require the juvenile’s parents to attend the course.

 If a juvenile does not timely complete the course, their license may be suspended for an additional period of six months to one year.

 A juvenile’s license will automatically be suspended for one year under Tex.
 Transp.
-Code § 521.342 if they are convicted of a driving while intoxicated offense.
+Code § 521.342 if they are convicted of driving while intoxicated offense.

 If the juvenile DWI offender refuses to submit to chemical testing, their license will automatically be suspended for a period of 180 days, which is an administrative license suspension and a civil penalty, according to Tex.
 Transp.
 Code § 724.035.
 If they have previously refused to submit to testing within the preceding 10 years, their license will be suspended for two years.

-A person under 21 is subject to at least a 60 day administrative license suspension, which is a civil penalty, if they have any detectable amount of alcohol in their system, even if they submit to testing, according to Tex.
+A person under 21 is subject to at least a 60-day administrative license suspension, which is a civil penalty, if they have any detectable amount of alcohol in their system, even if they submit to testing, according to Tex.
 Transp.
 Code § 524.022.
-If they have previously been convicted of a DWI related offense, their license will be suspended for 120 days.
-If they have two or more previous DWI related convictions, their license will be suspended for 180 days.
+If they have previously been convicted of a DWI-related offense, their license will be suspended for 120 days.
+If they have two or more previous DWI-related convictions, their license will be suspended for 180 days.

 Teen Court is a voluntary program for juvenile Class C misdemeanor offenders who pay for their offense through community service and involvement in the judicial process.
 Upon successful completion of the program, their citation will be dismissed.
 The program consists of volunteer teens or teens who have graduated from the program and act as prosecutors and members of the jury.
 The court is presided over by an adult attorney or adult volunteer.